cgoettel/recipes/soda/grapefruit.md

 ## Notes

 - In the original recipe, Glen says you should get 400&ndash;500 mL of juice from four grapefruit.
 Four pink grapefruit gives me around 1050 mL of juice and four California ruby red grapefruit gives me 770 mL of juice.
+I use an electric countertop juicer which may yield more juice?
+Not sure.
+But even if it does, there's no way it's giving over double what Glen was getting.
+Was he not using all of his juice?
-I haven't played around enough with zest and juice quantities enough to tell you what I like.
+- I haven't played around with zest and juice quantities to tell you if there's some perfect combination out there.
+I've always just used everything I had.
 This is just the information I have at this time (2022-07-02).
 - Also in the original recipe, Glen says to use the zest of three grapefruit, but the juice of four.
 I've always used the zest and juice of all four.